-Introduced two years ago, Perception’s newest kayak takes advantage of the most popular fishing features and design in a boat that cost less than $750.
+Introduced a few years ago, this kayak takes advantage of the most popular fishing features and design in a boat that cost less than $750.
 Inspired by the best boats from sister company Wilderness Systems, the Outlaw features a tunnel hull that balances stability and speed.
 The wide, flat deck is padded for all-day standup fishing.
 The high frame seat is a perfect perch for paddling and casting.
 Our favorite feature: four horizontal rod holders that keep rods secured and protected from overhead obstructions, but in easy reach.

 The best fishing kayaks will be light enough to transport on a car top, drag around a shoreline, and store in a garage or shed.
 It should be simple to paddle, though a pedal-powered or motor-powered kayak makes the process simple.
 It should have gear tracks, rod holders, storage, and flat spaces on the deck and cockpit where you can mount fish finders and other accessories.